sveltejs/svelte/site/content/docs/01-component-format.md

 </style>
 ```

-The `-global-` part will be remove when compiled and the keyframe then be referenced using just `my-animation-name` elsewhere in your code.
+The `-global-` part will be removed when compiled and the keyframe then be referenced using just `my-animation-name` elsewhere in your code.